topycyao/SY/_pages/about.md

 For more info
 ------
-More info can be found in my CV: [the guide](https://academicpages.github.io/markdown/).
+More info can be found in my CV: [CV](https://github.com/topycyao.io/SY/cv).